Writer : a collective of Mansfield voices

 An 82 year old anarchist is rallying the troops for one last protest.
 With clipboard in hand and megaphone switched on, our passionate pensioner discovers that others don't necessarily share her enthusiasm to get up and stand up for their rights.
 Does protest make a difference?
 Can we even be bothered?
 When does protest turn into rebellion?
 If Mansfield finds its voice, will the rest of Britain listen, or should we travel to the capital to be heard?

-Created by an intergenerational community group in Mansfield, with participation director, Jayne Williams, Protest Club is a new comedy drama that animates the art of protest, from having a good grumble about the things that niggle, to the bigger issues that we simply have to shout about.
+Created by an intergenerational community group in Mansfield, with participation director, Jayne Williams, Protest Club was a new comedy drama that animated the art of protest, from having a good grumble about the things that niggle, to the bigger issues that we simply have to shout about.
+This pieces was a culmination of an 18 month long partnership with London Based theatre company Headlong.
+In addition a new bank of fascinating audio stories created under the banner Mansfield Musings as part of the Headlong Futures project.
+To listen to Mansfield Musings click here

 Interval length: mins